scottlamb/moonfire-nvr/design/api.md

 ### `GET /api/cameras/<uuid>/<stream>/recordings`

-Returns information about recordings.
+Returns information about *recordings*.
 Valid request parameters:

-*   `startTime90k` and and `endTime90k` limit the data returned to only recordings which overlap with the given half-open interval.
+*   `startTime90k` and and `endTime90k` limit the data returned to only recordings with wall times overlapping with the given half-open interval.
     Either or both may be absent; they default to the beginning and end of time, respectively.
 *   `split90k` causes long runs of recordings to be split at the next convenient boundary after the given duration.
 *   TODO(slamb): `continue` to support paging.
 (If data is too large, the